beyourmarket/beyourmarket/README.md

 locale/es-MX/messages.po

-If you would like to contribute as a translator, pleasecontact us at [hello@beyourmarket.com](hello@beyourmarket.com)
+If you would like to contribute as a translator, please contact us at [hello@beyourmarket.com](hello@beyourmarket.com)

 ## Contribute to BeYourMarket ##